Podcastindex-org/podcast-namespace/README.md

 Our guiding principles for development of this namespace are the "[Rules for Standards Makers](http://scripting.com/2017/05/09/rulesForStandardsmakers.html)" by Dave Winer.
 Please read it before contributing if you aren't familiar with it.

+## Official XMLNS definition

+To see the formalized tags, see the official definition file [here](1.0.md).

+## Supporting platforms and apps

+To see a list of platforms and apps that currently implement some or all of these tags, see the list [here](element-support.md).

 <br><br>

 ## Element List